Kevin Thomas

 604.695.2035

-Julia joined SHARE in February 2022 and currently holds the position of Administrator, Human Resource Support.
+Julia joined SHARE in February 2022 and currently holds the position of Human Resources Generalist.

 Julia’s background has focused on Human Resources & Volunteer Coordination for non-profit organizations.
-She has worked with organizations who reach out to support others without discrimination, respecting and valuing everyone recognizing everyone’s worth, and an organization that powers world class innovation while supporting deeply personal cancer journeys.
+She has worked with organizations that reach out to support others without discrimination, respecting and valuing everyone and recognizing everyone’s worth, and an organization that powers world-class innovation while supporting deeply personal cancer journeys.

 Tatyana Narchayeva